anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 The following terms are defined in addition:

 EE:
-: End entity, here called pledge.
+: End entity, in the BRSKI context called pledge.
   It is the entity that is onboarded to the target deployment domain.
   It holds a public-private key pair, for which it requests a public-key certificate.
   An identifier for the EE is given as the subject of the certificate.